Zack38/weather-apis/README.md

 # Once docker in running run the docker compose command
 docker compose up --build

 # This will build the project and run the tests.
-Go to localhost to test apis in browser
+Go to localhost to test apis in browser with swagger

 http://127.0.0.1:8000/docs
 ```